Rose Cowan Obituary - Rock Hill, SC | The Herald

 Mrs. Rose E. Cowan, of 233 Poag Street, died Friday, May 29, 2020.
-Survivors include 2 daughters, Wilma P. Gamble of Palmdale, CA and Vanessa L. Jackson of Rock Hill; 1 son, Scottie Jackson(Daisy) of Baltimore, MD; 9 grandchildren; 19 great-grandchildren; 1 great-great grandchild; three sisters, Apostle Betty Blair, Barbara Mobley(Gonzlo), and Susan Faulkner, all of Lancaster, SC.
-Viewing will be 5-7pm Monday at Robinson Funeral Home.
+Survivors include 2 daughters, Wilma P. Gable(James) of Palmdale, CA and Vanessa L. Jackson of Rock Hill; 1 son, Scottie Jackson(Daisy) of Baltimore, MD; 9 grandchildren; 19 great-grandchildren; 1 great-great-grandchild; 3 sisters, Apostle Betty Blair, Barbara Mobley(Gonzlo), and Susan Faulkner, all of Lancaster, SC.
 The funeral service will be private.
 Robinson Funeral Home is serving the family.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.